 A keeper

 The island caretakers (Shawn and Heather) welcomed us at the small dock which is open to the public from 10am – 6pm May through September.
-The island features the caretakers self sufficient compound, the Fluke cemetary, and a few miles of trails to various beaches and overlooks with beautiful views of the San Juan Islands and surounding Cascade Mountains.
+The island features the caretakers self sufficient compound, the Fluke cemetery, and a few miles of trails to various beaches and overlooks with beautiful views of the San Juan Islands and surrounding Cascade Mountains.

 The visitation hours are strcitly enforced.